Rank-Factorized Implicit Neural Bias: Scaling Super-Resolution Transformer with FlashAttention: Proposed Methods

 \subsection{Rank-factorized Implicit Neural Bias}

-The main goal of the proposed RIB is to provide a positional bias for self-attention that explicitly disentangles pixel content from spatial priors, while remaining fully compatible with FlashAttention.
-To this end, we parameterize positional bias using per-token 2D coordinates and their Fourier features.
-Specifically, given a window with $N$ tokens, we assign each token a normalized 2D coordinate $\mathbf{x}\in[-1,1]^{N\times 2}$.
-We augment these coordinates with a Fourier feature mapping~\cite{NERF} to obtain the coordinate embedding $\mathbf{r}_{\mathrm{in}}\in\mathbb{R}^{N\times (2+4L)}$, which is defined as:
+The main goal of the proposed RIB is to provide a positional prior for the self-attention's $\mathbf{S}$, while explicitly disentangling pixel content from positional priors and maintaining full compatibility with FlashAttention.
+To this end, we approximate positional bias using per-token 2D coordinates and their Fourier features.
+For an $M \times M$ attention window, let $N_w=M^2$ denote the number of tokens within the window.
+We assign each token a normalized 2D coordinate $\mathbf{x}\in[-1,1]^{N_w\times 2}$.
+Then, we augment these coordinates with a Fourier feature mapping~\cite{NERF} to obtain the coordinate embedding $\mathbf{r}_{\mathrm{in}}\in\mathbb{R}^{N_w\times (2+4L)}$, which is defined as:

-where $[\cdot]$ denotes concatenation along the feature dimension, and $\sin(\cdot)$ and $\cos(\cdot)$ are applied element-wise. $L$ is the number of frequency bands in the positional encoding.
-Next, we feed $\mathbf{r}_{\mathrm{in}}$ into a lightweight MLP with ReLU activation to produce low-rank positional representations that parameterize an implicit neural field for positional bias.
-Specifically, we first compute a shared hidden representation $\mathbf{h}\in\mathbb{R}^{N\times d_h}$ as:
+where $[\cdot]$ denotes concatenation along the feature dimension, and $\sin(\cdot)$ and $\cos(\cdot)$ are applied element-wise.
+The $L$ is the number of frequency bands in the positional encoding.
+Next, we feed $\mathbf{r}_{\mathrm{in}}$ into a lightweight MLP with ReLU activation to produce factorized positional representations that parameterize an implicit neural field for positional bias.
+Specifically, we first compute a shared hidden representation $\mathbf{h}\in\mathbb{R}^{N_w\times d_h}$ as:

 where $\mathbf{W}_{h}\in\mathbb{R}^{(2+4L)\times d_h}$ and $\mathbf{b}_{h}\in\mathbb{R}^{d_h}$.
 We then linearly project $\mathbf{h}$ into a low-rank space of dimension $R$, as follows:

 where $\mathbf{W}_{p,q},\mathbf{W}_{p,k}\in\mathbb{R}^{d_h\times R}$.
 In practice, we share the hidden representation \(\mathbf{h}\) across all attention heads, and obtain head-wise \(\mathbf{Q}_{\mathrm{p}}\) and \(\mathbf{K}_{\mathrm{p}}\) via separate linear projections from the shared \(\mathbf{h}\).
 Next, unlike vanilla self-attention that directly forms $\mathbf{Q}=X\mathbf{W}_q$ and $\mathbf{K}=X\mathbf{W}_k$, we explicitly separate content and positional components.
 Given token features $X$, we define the content projections